 - Fantasy.
 Letting imagination go wild, unconstrained by what could actually be brought into existence according to the laws of physics and social norms.

 - Fiction.
 Acceptance of propositions which are independent of truth in the real world, for purposes of entertainment, diversion, or education.
-Novels, plays, movies, TV shows.
+Novels, plays, theater, movies, TV shows.

 - Fairy tales.
 A specialized version of fiction, typically targeted at children, frequently to teach a lesson or values, but sometimes purely to entertain.
 The term is also applied to adult stories that have the style, tone, or lack of credibility associated with a fairy tale rather than a wholly truthful story.